 Our Master taught his disciples one brief prayer, which we name after him the Lord's Prayer.
-Our Masson of the prayer of ter said, "After this manner therefore pray ye," and then he gave that prayer which covers all human needs.
-There is indeed some doubt among Bible scholars, whether the last line is not an addition to the prayer by a later copyist; but this does not affect the meaning of the prayer itself.
+Our Masnot affect the meaning of the prayer itself.

+- 9 ter said, "After this manner therefore pray ye," and then he gave that prayer which covers all human needs.
+There is indeed some doubt - among Bible scholars, whether the last line is not an addition to the prayer by a later copyist; but this does
-In the phrase, "Deliver us from evil," the original properly reads, "Deliver us from the evil one."
-This reading strengthens our scientific apprehension of the petition, for Christian Science teaches us that "the evil one," or one evil, is but another name for the first lie and all liars.

-Only as we rise above all material sensuousness and 21 sin, can we reach the heaven-born aspiration and spiritual consciousness, which is indicated in the Lord's Prayer and which instantaneously heals the sick.

-24 Here let me give what I understand to be the spiritual sense of the Lord's Prayer:

-Our Father which art in heaven,

-Our Father-Mother God, all-harmonious,
+- In the phrase, "Deliver us from evil," the original properly reads, "Deliver us from the evil one."
+This reading strengthens our scientific apprehension of the peti- - tion, for Christian Science teaches us that "the evil one," or one evil, is but another name for the first lie and all liars. - Only as we rise above all material sensuousness and sin, can we reach the heaven-born aspiration and spiritual consciousness, which is indicated in the Lord's Prayer and which instantaneously heals the sick. - Here let me give what I understand to be the spiritual sense of the Lord's Prayer: - Our Father which art in heaven, Our Father-Mother God, all-harmonious,